cloudflare/cfssl/README.md

 ### Starting the API Server

-CF-SSL comes with an HTTP-based API server; the endpoints are documented in `doc/api.txt`.
+CFSSL comes with an HTTP-based API server; the endpoints are documented in `doc/api.txt`.
 The server is started with the "serve"
 command: